Mahin556/K8S-artifects/Pods/static-pods/static-pods.md

 * **Static Pods** are managed **directly by the kubelet daemon** on a specific node, **without the API server or controllers or scheduler**.
 * All nodes have kubelet so all nodes(control,worker) can run there static pods
 * They’re defined by putting a **Pod manifest file** in a special directory(configuration path) on a node (default: `/etc/kubernetes/manifests/`) and then kubelet deploy the manifest.
+* The kubelet periodically checks this folder, reads the YAML files, and creates the Pods using Docker (or another container runtime).
 * Kubelet watches each static Pod (and restarts it if it fails).
+* Note: Only Pods can be created this way.
+Resources like Deployments, ReplicaSets, or Services cannot be created via static Pod files.
+* The kubelet can create Pods both from static Pod files and API server requests.

 👉 The kubelet watches this directory and ensures that each YAML file describes a Pod running on that node.